 - Aer Lingus

-Singapore Airlines KrisFlyer: unavoidable surcharges unless redeeming for United flights
+Singapore Airlines KrisFlyer: no fuel surcharges on Singapore Airlines, SilkAir or United flights

-There’s no getting around high fuel surcharges for booking award flights in First Class Suites, but Singapore Airlines does release award seats in other classes to its partners
+Singapore Airlines First Class Suites can only be booked through them directly, but Singapore Airlines does release award seats in other classes to its partners

 Etihad Guest: low surcharges on domestic Virgin Australia flights, but phone to book